-D. Submission Requirements
+C. Submission Requirements

-Public facilities, LaSTEP, demonstrated needs, economic development, and SWMC planning grant applications for FY 2020 - FY 2021 funds must be submitted to the Office of Community Development on the proper forms and in accordance with the instructions provided in the Louisiana Community Development Block Grant project severity package and the application packages for each respective program.
+SWMC planning grant applications for FY 2022 funds must be submitted to the Office of Community Development on the proper forms and in accordance with the instructions provided in the Louisiana Community Development Block Grant application package.

-Only that data received by the deadlines established for public facilities project severity and application packages will be considered in the selection process unless additional data is specifically requested by the Office of Community Development.
-Material received after the deadline will not be considered as part of the application unless it was requested by the Office of Community Development - this policy will be strictly enforced.

-E. Application Review Procedures
+- D. Application Review Procedures - 1.

-- 1. The project severity package must be mailed or delivered prior to any deadline date established by the Office of Community Development.
-The applicant must obtain a "Certificate of Mailing" from the Post Office certifying the date mailed.
-The Office of Community Development may require the applicant to submit this Certificate of Mailing to document compliance with the deadline, if necessary. - The project severity package must be complete.
-If the Office of Community Development determines during the review that the project severity package did not contain items necessary to score the package or did not include all required forms, the project severity package may be removed from further consideration and may not be invited to submit a full application to be considered. - 3.
-Project severity packages that are scored within the top sixty percent of the applicants that meet past performance threshold requirements will be invited to submit a full application.
-The application must be mailed or delivered prior to any deadline dates established by the Office of Community Development.
-The applicant must obtain a "Certificate of Mailing" from the Post Office certifying the date mailed.
-The Office of Community Development may require the applicant to submit this Certificate of Mailing to document compliance with the deadline, if necessary. - 4.
 The application submission requirements must be complete.
-If the Office of Community Development determines during the review that the application did not contain items necessary to accurately rate the application, did not include all required forms, involved a local survey that was not conducted on a random and/or representative basis, or was poorly
+If the Office of Community Development determines during the review that the application did not contain items necessary to accurately rate the application, did not include all required forms, involved a local survey that was not conducted on a random and/or representative basis, or was poorly packaged, etc., the application may be removed from further consideration for funding, or the application's requested pre-agreement costs for application preparation may be reduced at the State's discretion.

-- packaged, etc., the application may be removed from further consideration for funding, or the application's requested pre-agreement costs for application preparation may be reduced at the State's discretion. - 5.
-The funds requested must not exceed the ceiling amounts established by the Office of Community Development. - 6.
-Review and Notification Following the review of all applications, the Office of Community Development will notify the applicant of the actions taken with regard to its application. - 7.
-Criteria for Conditional Approval.
-The Office of Community Development may make a conditional approval, in which case the grant will be approved, but the obligation and utilization of funds is restricted.
+- 2. The funds requested must not exceed the ceiling amounts established by the Office of Community Development. - 3.
+Review and Notification Following the review of all applications, the Office of Community Development will notify the applicant of the actions taken with regard to its application. - 4.
+Criteria for Conditional Approval The Office of Community Development may make a conditional approval, in which case the grant will be approved, but the obligation and utilization of funds is restricted.
 The reason for the conditional approval and the actions necessary to remove the condition shall be specified.
 Failure to satisfy the condition may result in a termination of the grant.
-Conditional approval may be made: - a) where local environmental reviews have not yet been completed; - b) to ensure the project can be completed within estimated costs; - c) to ensure that actual provision of other resources required to complete the proposed activities will be available within a reasonable period of time. - 8.
-Criteria for Disapproval of an Application.
-The Office of Community Development may disapprove an application for any of the following reasons: - a) Based on a field review of the applicant's proposal or other information received, it is found that the information was incorrect; the Office of Community Development will exercise administrative discretion in this area. - b) The Office of Community Development determines that the applicant's description of needs and objectives is inconsistent with facts and data generally available.
-The data to be considered must be published and accessible to both the applicant and State such as census data, or recent local, area wide, or state comprehensive planning data. - c) Other resources necessary for the completion of the proposed activity are no longer available or will not be available within the period of time specified by the Office of Community Development. - d) The activities cannot be completed within the estimated costs or resources available to the applicant. - e) For projects involving new utility systems, at least 25% of the households surveyed respond no to the required question regarding the monthly user fee. - f) The proposed activity is not eligible, is not one of the State's priorities for funding, or one of the three national objectives is not being met. - g) The application does not score high enough to be above the funding line. - h) The applicant is on the State of Louisiana's Legislative Auditor's Non-Compliance List ten business days prior to the date of award. - i) The unit of general local government cannot be on the list of sanctioned communities that is maintained by the Office of Community Development.
+Conditional approval may be made:

+a) where local environmental reviews have not yet been completed;

+b) to ensure the project can be completed within estimated costs;

+c) to ensure that actual provision of other resources required to complete a) Based on a field review of the applicant's proposal or other information received, it is found that the information was incorrect; the Office of Community Development will exercise administrative discretion in this area.

+- the proposed activities will be available within a reasonable period of time. - Criteria for Disapproval of an Application.
+The Office of Community Development may disapprove an application for any of the following reasons:

+b) The Office of Community Development determines that the applicant's description of needs and objectives is inconsistent with facts and data generally available.
+The data to be considered must be published and accessible to both the applicant and State such as census data, or recent local, area wide, or state comprehensive planning data.

+c) Other resources necessary for the completion of the proposed activity are no longer available or will not be available within the period of time specified by the Office of Community Development.

+d) The activities cannot be completed within the estimated costs or resources available to the applicant.

+e) The proposed activity is not eligible, is not one of the State's priorities for funding, or one of the three national objectives is not being met.

+f) The applicant is on the State of Louisiana's Legislative Auditor's Non-Compliance List ten business days prior to the date of award.

+g) The unit of general local government cannot be on the list of sanctioned communities that is maintained by the Office of Community Development.

-F. Program Amendments for the LCDBG Program
+E. Program Amendments for the LCDBG Program